-When preparing your course to be taught in Canvas, keep the following situations in mind at the start of the semester:
+Please keep the following situations in mind at the start of the semester around your Course in Canvas:

 Publishing Your Course